 Thanks to the many different types of metal that can be used in residential roofing, there are affordable metal roofs for almost any budget.

 Galvanized steel is a commonly used material because it is very budget-friendly, but there are other options as well.
-Aluminum is slightly more expensive, but is more common in coastal areas because of its resistance to sprays of saltwater that can come in off of the beach.
+Aluminum is slightly more expensive but is more common in coastal areas because of its resistance to sprays of saltwater that can come in off of the beach.

 For homeowners looking for the longest-lasting metal roofing material, copper is the way to go.
 However, because of the high cost of copper, many homeowners choose to only use it for architectural accents such as towers, bay windows, etc.